 Of course, if you know the applicant well (which you should if you're considering acting as a guarantor on their mortgage!) you can also weigh up how trustworthy they are in other aspects of their lives to help make your choice.

 While it can be difficult taking a cold hard look at someone close to you, doing so is vitally important before making such a big financial commitment.

 Some first-time buyer schemes allow parents to help their children onto the property ladder in other ways.

 These can include depositing a set amount of savings into a fixed term account for a set period which will act as a boost to your child's deposit for the duration of the account.

 These helping hand schemes will pay you interest for the duration your money is in the account and won't require you to guarantee the loan repayments beyond the amount of savings you've placed in that account.

 For more ideas read our guide: How Can I Help My Children Buy Their First House?

 Acting as a guarantor is a big financial decision, perhaps only second to taking out a mortgage of your own.

-This makes seeking independent financial advice from a FCA authorised advisor, familiar with guarantor mortgages, can be especially worthwhile.
+This means seeking independent financial advice from an FCA-authorised advisor, familiar with guarantor mortgages, can be especially worthwhile.

 A qualified advisor will be able to sit down with you to discuss the legal and financial obligations that becoming a guarantor entails and explain anything you're unsure of before you commit.